Frank Sinclair: Coaching spells

 Sinclair began working as Stoke City's under-23 assistant manager in December 2016.
 He joined Radcliffe as assistant to manager Jon Macken in September 2017.
 He began coaching at Port Vale in March 2020, following an invite from assistant manager Dave Kevan.
 He was appointed as the club's head of coaching development five months later, saying that "I see a key part of my role as bridging the gap between the younger players and the first team".
 Interim manager Danny Pugh had to start self-isolation after testing positive for COVID-19 on 18 January 2021, leaving Sinclair, Billy Paynter and Anthony Griffith to take over first-team duties in his absence.
 The team lost both games in Pugh's absence, much to Sinclair's frustration.
 Sinclair left Vale Park at the end of the 2020–21 season.
 He joined Doncaster Rovers as an academy coach in October 2021.
 He became a professional development phase coach at Doncaster in January 2023.
 He left the club in July 2024.
+He joined the Academy at Burnley as a Youth Development Phase Coach in June 2025.